Month: January 2018

 DNS for Disaster Recovery Site Failover, Explained

 As a Disaster Recovery as a Service (DRaaS) provider, our solutions engineering team is fielded with a lot of questions concerning the mechanics of the failover process.
-One of the most popular: How are my customers and my data redirected to INAP’s hosted environment in a DR scenario?
+One of the most popular: How are my customers and my data redirected to HorizonIQ’s hosted environment in a DR scenario?
 The short answer: We redirect traffic to a failover site using a standard DNS method.

 For the (slightly) longer version, let’s dive into the process, as well as some of the terminology you’ll encounter along the way.

-How to Use DNS for Site Redirection
+How Do I Use DNS for Site Redirection?

-INAP provides fixed public IP addresses at the DR site.
+HorizonIQ provides fixed public IP addresses at the DR site.
 Since these addresses are known, it’s fairly easy to predetermine how they will be used at time of disaster (ATOD) or at time of test (ATOT).
 To understand how the redirect works, keep in mind the function of two important DNS record types:

 A Record